daos-stack/daos/src/vos/README.md

 Every transaction gets an epoch.
-Single-operation transactions and conditional updates get their epochs from the redundancy group servers they access, snapshot read transactions get their epoch from the snapshot records and other transactions get their epochs from the initiating clients' HLC.
+Single-operation transactions and conditional updates get their epochs from the redundancy group servers they access, snapshot read transactions get their epoch from the snapshot records and every other transaction gets its epoch from the HLC of the first server it accesses.
+(Earlier implementations use client HLCs to choose epochs in the last case.
+To relax the clock synchronization requirement for clients, later implementations have moved to use server HLCs to choose epochs, while introducing client HLC Trackers that track the highest server HLC timestamps clients have heard of.)
 A transaction performs all operations using its epoch.

 The MVCC rules ensure that transactions execute as if they are serialized in their epoch order while complying with external consistency, as long as the